atlemann/atlemann.github.io/_drafts/getting-started-with-fsharp.md

 ## Adding project reference

-### With Ionide

-### With dotnet CLI

-To use this library in the console app, we have to reference it. `dotnet CLI` has a command for this which works like this:

-    dotnet add <ProjectToAddReferenceTo> reference <ProjectToReference>

-So in our case we will run the following from the root directory:

-    $ dotnet add src/MyConsoleApp/MyConsoleApp.fsproj reference src/MyLibrary/MyLibrary.fsproj
-    Reference `..\MyLibrary\MyLibrary.fsproj` added to the project.

 ### By hand

 With the new MSBuild SDK, it's actually possible to edit `.*proj` files by hand.
 Now add a `<ProjectReference>` to your `MyLibrary.fsproj` in your `MyConsoleApp.fsproj`, which will now look like this: